-Program Manager: Erika Hamilton, Instructor 701-228-5472 erika.hamilton@dakotacollege.edu
+Program Manager: Erika Hamilton, Instructor 701-228-5472 erika.hamilton@dakotacollege.edu Program Advisor: Lynn Bristol 701-228-5469 lynn.bristol@dakotacollege.edu

 All new freshman students at Dakota College are required to enroll in UNIV 105 First Year Experience.
 An exception to this requirement will be made for transfer students who have earned 24 college-level credits prior to attending or who have successfully completed a similar freshman orientation course for credit at another higher education institution.
 The course orients students to college and examines topics that are important for student success and positive student outcomes.